CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Results and Discussions

 \subsection{Experiments Setup}

-\textbf{Simulation Environment:} We use CARLA Leaderboard 2 for all our experiments.
-CARLA Simulator \cite{carla-open-urban-driving-2017} provides a highly detailed virtual environment for researchers to design and train AI models in tasks such as perception, decision-making, and control.
-CARLA Leaderboard 2 builds on the original by offering a standardized set of tasks and metrics to evaluate the performance of autonomous driving systems.
-The leaderboard features a variety of scenarios and challenges that test different aspects of driving. \textbf{Data Collection:} One major challenge in using CARLA Leaderboard 2.0 is that no single expert can consistently perform across its diverse scenarios.
+\textbf{Simulation Environment:} We use CARLA Leaderboard 2.0 for all our experiments.
+CARLA Simulator \cite{carla-open-urban-driving-2017} provides a highly detailed virtual environment to design and train AI models in tasks such as perception, decision-making, and control.
+CARLA Leaderboard 2.0 extends the original leaderboard by providing a standardized set of tasks and evaluation metrics for autonomous driving systems.
+It encompasses a diverse range of scenarios and challenges designed to assess multiple aspects of driving performance. \textbf{Data Collection:} One major challenge in using CARLA Leaderboard 2.0 is that no single expert can consistently perform across its diverse scenarios.
 Inspired by \cite{benchdrive-jia2024}, we developed an automated scenario generation module that segments each route in Leaderboard 2.0 into multiple short-duration segments, with each segment representing a distinct scenario.
 This approach allows us to compile a more balanced dataset for training our planner and efficiently filter out failing scenarios, compared to collecting data from full routes.
-Additionally, to further enhance our training data, we incorporated high-quality data provided by the official Leaderboard 2.0 team.
+Additionally, to further enhance our training data, we incorporate high-quality data provided by the official Leaderboard 2.0 team.
 Their CARLA logs feature manual execution of each scenario, all achieving a $100\%$ score, and include pre-calculated vehicle trajectories for all elements within the scenario. \textbf{Evaluation Benchmark:} We use Bench2Drive \cite{benchdrive-jia2024} for benchmarking.
-It provides a comprehensive set of 220 short-segment scenarios that capture various challenging traffic behaviors.
-Short segments are especially valuable because long routes tend to obscure performance differences among algorithms due to their complexity. \textbf{Evaluation Metrics:} We focus on two key metrics reported in Bench2Drive: \begin{itemize} \item \textit{Driving Score}: The driving score evaluates the quality of driving behavior by penalizing infractions such as collisions, off-road driving, and failure to adhere to traffic rules, as defined in the official CARLA Leaderboard 2.0. \item \textit{Success Rate}: The success rate measures the percentage of scenarios in which the vehicle successfully reaches its goal without experiencing critical failures.
-Critical failures are defined as any failures other than a 'min-speed infraction,' where the vehicle momentarily drops below a specified speed threshold. \end{itemize}
+It provides a comprehensive set of 220 short-segment scenarios that capture various challenging traffic behaviors. \textbf{Evaluation Metrics:} We focus on two key metrics reported in Bench2Drive: \begin{itemize} \item \textit{Driving Score}: The driving score evaluates the quality of driving behavior by penalizing infractions such as collisions, off-road driving, and failure to adhere to traffic rules, as defined in the official CARLA Leaderboard 2.0. \item \textit{Success Rate}: The success rate measures the percentage of scenarios in which the vehicle successfully reaches its goal without experiencing critical failures.
+A critical failure is defined as any infraction (with the exception of 'min-speed infraction') captured by the CARLA Simulator. \end{itemize}